roooodcastro/live_speed/README.md

 - [x] List matches that are waiting for players
 - [x] Allow player to join a match
 - [x] Able to start playing a round/new round from a match page
+- [ ] Add How to Play page with good instructions
+- [ ] Define and implement full flow of player/user signup/login/upgrade
+- [ ] Let players check their matches history

 ### Admin site